ahmed141/OCR-onPDF-MedicalData/README.md

 # OCR System Project Process and POCs
-A “hybrid” service model, in which some client-sent records are processed and coded via automated IP of OCR / NLP / Coding Rules and, for those records that are deemed too hard for the system to process.
+A “hybrid” service model, in which client-sent records are processed and coded via automated IP of OCR / NLP / Coding Rules and, for those records that are deemed too hard for the system to process.

 ## High-Level Bussiness Diagram
 <p align="center">